acalcutt/contour_generator/README.md

 Functions:
- pyramid   generates contours for a parent tile and all child tiles up to a specified max zoom level. zoom      generates a list of parent tiles at a specifed zoom level, then runs pyramid on each of them in parallel bbox      generates a list of parent tiles inside a bounding box, then runs pyramid on each of them in parallel
+ pyramid   generates contours for a parent tile and all child tiles up to a specified max zoom level. zoom      generates a list of parent tiles at a specifed zoom level, then runs pyramid on each of them in parallel bbox      generates a list of parent tiles that cover a bounding box, then runs pyramid on each of them in parallel

  General Options
   --demUrl <string>     The URL of the DEM source. (pmtiles://<http or local file path> or https://<zxyPattern>)